-179. Have you any remarks to make on the amusements of a child?
+179. \Have you any remarks to make on the amusements of a child\?

-Let the amusements of a child be as much as possible out of doors; let him spend the greater part of every day in the open air; let him exert himself as much as he please, his feelings will tell him when to rest and when to begin again; let him be what Nature intended Mm to be a happy, laughing, joyous child.
-Do not let him be always poring over books:
+Let the amusements of a child be as much as possible out of doors; let him spend the greater part of every day in the open air; let him exert himself as much as he please, his feelings will tell him when to rest and when to begin again; let him be what Nature intended Mm to be--a happy, laughing, joyous child.
+Do not let him be always poring over books:--

-Books! 'tis a dull and endless strife, Come, hear the woodland linnet!
+"Books! 'tis a dull and endless strife, Come, hear the woodland linnet!
 How sweet his music!
 On my life, There's more of wisdom in it.

 And hark! how blithe the throstle sings!

-He, too, is no mean preacher: Come forth into the light of things,
+He, too, is no mean preacher:

-Let Nature be your teacher.
+Come forth into the light of things,-Let Nature be your teacher.

-She has a world of ready wealth, Our minds and hearts to bless, Spontaneous wisdom breathed by health, Truth breathed by cheerfulness.
+She has a world of ready wealth,

+Our minds and hearts to bless,-Spontaneous wisdom breathed by health,

+Truth breathed by cheerfulness.

-One impulse from a vernal wood May teach you more of man, Of moral evil and of good, Than, all the sagea can.
-Wordsworth.
+One impulse from a vernal wood

+May teach you more of man,

+Of moral evil and of good,

+Than, all the sagea can."--\Wordsworth.\

 He ought to be encouraged to engage in those sports wherein the greatest number of muscles are brought into play.
-For instance, to play at ball, or hoop, or football, to play at horses, to run to certain distances and back; and, if a girl, to amuse herself with a skipping rope, such, being excellent exercise
+For instance, to play at ball, or hoop, or football, to play at horses, to run to certain distances and back; and, if a girl, to amuse herself with a skipping rope, such, being excellent exercise-- if he choose.
+Children now-a-days, unfortunately, are not allowed to soil their hands and their fine clothes.
+For my own part, I dislike such model children; let a child be natural--let him, as far as is possible, choose his own sports.
+Do not be always interfering with his pursuits, and be finding fault with him.
+Remember, what may be amusing to you may be distasteful to him.
+I do not, of course, mean but that you should constantly have a watchful eye over him; yet do not let him see that he is under restraint or surveillance; if you do, you will never discover his true character and inclinations.
+Not only so, but do not dim the bright sunshine of his early life by constantly checking and thwarting him, Tupper beautifully says--

-By sports like these are all their cares beguiled, The sports of children satisfy the child.
-Goldsmith.
+"By sports like these are all their cares beguiled, The sports of children satisfy the child."--\Goldsmith.\